mforman/todo-backend-golang/README.md

 # todo-backend-golang
-A backend for TodoMVC implemented with Go (stdlib only)
+A backend for TodoMVC implemented with Go using no external dependencies